matthewwall/weert/README.md

     npm start
     ```

-4. Open up another terminal and run the suites
+4. Open up another terminal, and, again, `cd` into the WeeRT directory.

+5. Run the test suites:

     ```shell
-    jasmine-node server
+    npm test
     ```

 # More information